RETURN_TO_INTELLIGENCE

 If You Have Orders in the Pipeline

-4. Monitor tracking daily for the next two weeks — updates may be irregular
+4. Monitor tracking daily — updates may be irregular or delayed

 If You're Deciding Whether to Keep Selling to Israel